Escobita/selenium/selenium-core/selenium-website/src/main/rst/05_selenium_rc.rst

 Now we will analyze the different parts of the tests for you to understand each statement.

-Basic tests structure
+Basic Tests Structure
 ~~~~~~~~~~~~~~~~~~~~~

-Here we'll explain the basic test structure on each programming language.
-This
+Here you will find an explanation of the basic test structure on each
-tends to differ from one to another, so you'll find separate explanations for
+programming language.
+This tends to differ from one to another, so you'll find
-each of them:
+separate explanations for each of them:

 * Python_
 * Java_